 Leadership responsibilities include: academic strategic planning, TN eCampus, new degree program evaluation and approval, policies related to academic affairs, system level review of faculty tenure and promotion, monitoring college and program accreditation status and compliance with accreditation standards, quality improvement, articulation and transfer, general education, faculty professional and leadership development, program review, Academic Audit, Quality Assurance Funding, Learning Support, K-12 initiatives, and Centers of Emphasis.

-Providing leadership with a focus on advocacy, empowerment, and a vision for academic initiatives across the TBR System including: new degree program approval; approval of changes to existing programs; review and collection of campus tenure and promotion recommendations, strategic planning, assessment and accreditation (SACS, COE, NCATE, ABET, AACSB, and others), quality improvement, articulation and transfer, general education, faculty and leadership development, TN eCampus, program review, Academic Audit, Quality Assurance Funding, K-12 initiatives, and Centers of Emphasis.
+Providing leadership with a focus on advocacy, empowerment, and a vision for academic initiatives across the TBR System including; new degree program approval; approval of changes to existing programs; review and collection of campus tenure and promotion recommendations, strategic planning, assessment and accreditation (SACS, COE, NCATE, ABET, AACSB, and others), quality improvement, articulation and transfer, program review, Academic Audit, Quality Assurance Funding, K-12 initiatives, and Centers of Emphasis.

-Overseeing development, revision, and implementation of TBR policies, legislation and THEC policies related to academic affaris.
+Overseeing development, revision, and implementation of TBR policies, legislation and THEC policies related to academic affairs.